abhisharkjangir/react-cards-stack/README.md

       <Reactcardstack images={<Pass your images array here>} />
     )
   }

  export Yourcomponent;
 ```

 ### #Props
   * images : An aaray of images for e.g. ['imgurl1', 'imgurl2']
+  * postivebtnlabel : "String" | default - Yes
+  * negativebtnlabel : "String" | default - No
+  * onstackendfn : "Function" | Will be called on Stack End

   * More features are coming in next realease.